remifan/commplax/README.md

 ## Where to get help
 Commplax's is now under heavily development, any API might be changed constantly.
 It's encouraged to send me email(remi.qr.fan@gmail.com)

+## Open dataset for benchmarks
+prepared in progress, will be ready soon

 ## Citing Commplax
 Work in progress